-Students Specializing in Mathematical Economics or Econometrics: Students who plan to write a thesis in Economic Theory should take course work in real analysis (Math 25 and Math 125B, and C).
-Real analysis is very useful in Economics 203A,B,C and is helpful, more generally, in building the mathematical sophistication necessary to do modern microeconomic theory and theoretical econometrics.
-Note that, because Math 25 is a lower division course, it cannot count towards any of the degree requirements or electives, and is not included in graduate student GPAs.
-Students who plan to write a thesis in theoretical econometrics should take Statistics 131A,B,C and 230.
-Statistics 131A and one upper division course in statistics (such as Statistics 131B) will be accepted in lieu of Economics 239.
-In both cases, scheduling considerations will be important, and it is critical that students discuss their plans with an instructor in the field.
+Students Specializing in Mathematical Economics or Econometrics: Students who plan to write a thesis in Economic Theory should consider taking course work in real analysis (the full sequence is Math 127A,B,C).
+Real analysis is very useful in Economics 203A,B,C and is helpful, more generally, in building the mathematical sophistication necessary to do modern microeconomic theory.
+Students who plan to write a thesis in theoretical econometrics should consider taking some of the courses in real analysis (Math 127A,B,C) or theoretical statistics (Statistics 231A,B,C) or probability theory (Statistics 235A,B,C).
+In all cases students should discuss plans with an instructor in the relevant field to obtain guidance on the most suitable courses to take.